Benefits of Leased Lines for Businesses

 Going back to our analogy of the road, our leased line is rather more reminiscent of a private road.
 We have it to ourselves – with no interruptions and no other traffic – so we’re able to travel along it at much greater speed due to the lack of impediment.

-Leased lines are typically available in a range of different bandwidths, and you are able to choose the most suitable solution for your needs.
+Leased lines are typically available in a range of different bandwidths, and you are able to choose the most suitable solution for your needs, whether that’s a wired or a wireless leased line.
 In some cases, such as leased lines from a leased line provider like Luminet, it is even possible to increase the bandwidth in time, providing a flexible system which can grow with your business needs.

 For the uninitiated, latency can be a challenging concept.
 If you’ve been comparing business broadband solutions, then you’ve no doubt found that the majority of lines are sold on the basis of bandwidth – but this is hardly the whole story.

-Latency are arguably best explained with another analogy.
+Latency is arguably best explained with another analogy.
 Imagine a water pipe, where the water is the data that you’re trying to move.
 A wider pipe means you can fit more water down it.
 This is equivalent to your bandwidth.

 Latency is a measure of how quickly this water (data) actually flows along the pipe.